leoskinnertm/sandbox-fivem/readme.md

 | HeidiSQL | [Download Here](https://www.heidisql.com/download.php) (*can be installed via MariaDB)
 | Git for Windows | [Download Here](https://git-scm.com/download/win)

-# NOTE:
-This will not work out of the box, you will need to make modifications to the base to replace the WebAPI calls with whatever authentication source you're wanting to do.
-If you don't understand how to do that, go use ESX.

 ## Prerequisites & Setup